Particular/Workshop/exercises/04-integration/README.md

 ### Step 3

-Go to properties on the `Divergent.Customers.Data` project.
+Go to properties on the `Divergent.Customers.ITOps` project.
 Double check that it contains a post-build event:

  ```bat
  copy /Y "$(TargetDir)$(ProjectName).dll" "$(SolutionDir)Divergent.ITOps\Providers\$(ProjectName).dll"